MicrosoftDocs/windows-ai-docs/docs/train-model-custom-vision.md

 ---
 # Train a model with Custom Vision for Windows ML

+In this tutorial, we'll demonstrate how to use:

+- [Azure Custom Vision](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/) to train a model
+- WinMLTools to convert the model to ONNX format
+- Windows ML's mlgen to integrate the model into an app

-In this tutorial, we'll demonstrate how to use [Azure Custom Vision](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/) to train a model to use with Windows ML.
-We'll create an application that detects which product appears in an image or video feed, and displays help information for the detected product.
+We'll create an application that detects which Microsoft Surface product appears in an image or video feed, and displays help information for the detected product.

 ## 1. Download the example

-1. Download the <a href="https://aka.ms/winmllab">ContosoIT</a> UWP application, and uncompress it in a folder of your choice.
+1. Download the ContosoIT UWP application, and uncompress it in a folder of your choice.

     This application allows the user to pick an image of the product from the disk or from the webcam.
 It includes support for two different products, Surface Pro and Surface Studio.